About ICCVAM

 The ICCVAM Authorization Act outlines the following purposes of ICCVAM:

 The ICCVAM Authorization Act named the 15 federal agencies originally represented on ICCVAM.
-The National Institute of Standards and Technology joined ICCVAM in 2017, and the Department of Veterans Affairs Office of Research and Development joined in 2020.
+Three additional federal agencies have joined ICCVAM since 2017: the National Institute of Standards and Technology, the Department of Veterans Affairs Office of Research and Development, and the National Center for Advancing Translational Sciences.

 A new ICCVAM document, “Validation, Qualification, and Regulatory Acceptance of New Approach Methodologies,” is available.
 The document was developed by the ICCVAM Validation Workgroup with input from stakeholders.
 The document describes an approach to NAMs validation that reflects modern toxicity testing, placing less emphasis on replacement of an in vivo test with a single alternative method and more emphasis on integrating results from multiple in vitro and in chemico assays and in silico approaches.